spmjs/spmjs.io/documentation/package.json.md

 bugs | The url to your project's issue tracker and / or the email address to which issues should be reported. license | license
 **spm*** |
-spm.main | the only entry point of package, default `index.js`, could be a json or css file spm.output | an array of other files need to output spm.dependencies | specify dependencies relation of the package spm.devDependencies | specify dependencies relation of the package in developing situation
+spm.main | the only entry point of package, default `index.js`, or could be set to `index.css` for a css only package spm.output | an array of other files need to output spm.dependencies | specify dependencies relation of the package spm.devDependencies | specify dependencies relation of the package in developing situation